 By April Joyner

-NEW YORK, Aug 28 (Reuters) - A gauge of equities worldwide rose on Wednesday as data showing strong demand for oil helped subdue recession jitters, while sterling tumbled as Britain's prime minister moved to restrict parliamentary time before the country's planned departure from the European Union.
+NEW YORK, Aug 28 (Reuters) - A gauge of equities worldwide rose on Wednesday as data showing strong demand for oil helped subdue recession jitters, while sterling tumbled as Britain's prime minister moved to suspend parliament before the country's planned departure from the European Union.

-The MSCI All-Country World Index rose 0.24% as U.S. stocks advanced, though the pan-European STOXX 600 ended 0.20% lower.
-As stocks recovered from early losses, safe-haven assets such as gold and the Japanese yen turned negative on the day, though still near recent highs.
-U.S. Treasury prices also eased.
+The MSCI All-Country World Index rose 0.31% as U.S. stocks advanced, though the pan-European STOXX 600 ended 0.2% lower.
+Safe-haven assets such as gold and the Japanese yen fell, though not far from recent highs.

-The British pound dropped sharply after Prime Minister Boris Johnson set Oct.
+Worries over Brexit, however, led to a sharp decline in the British pound.
+Sterling was last down 0.59% against the dollar at $1.2214 after Prime Minister Boris Johnson set Oct.
 14 as the date for the formal state opening of a new session of parliament.
 The opening limits the time the parliament would sit before the planned date for Brexit on Oct.
-31. The news stoked fears of an economically disruptive no-deal departure from the EU.
+31.

-Despite the bounce in equities, demand for Treasuries remained robust during a $41 billion auction of five-year government debt on Wednesday.
-Yields on 30-year U.S. Treasuries touched all-time lows earlier in the session and were below those of 3-month bills.
+Demand for Treasuries remained robust during a $41 billion auction of five-year government debt on Wednesday.
+Yields on 30-year U.S. Treasuries touched all-time lows earlier in the session and were below those of 3-month bills .
+The 30-year yield also fell below the S&P 500 dividend yield for the first time since March 2009.
 The yield curve between 2-year and 10-year notes remained inverted.

 "It's become very difficult for investors to garner an idea of where we go to next," said Michael Hewson, chief market strategist at CMC Markets.
 "The weakness in bond yields and the strength in havens speaks to an investor that is becoming increasingly risk-averse."

-Reporting by April Joyner; Additional reporting by Richard Leong and Laila Kearney in New York and Tom Wilson in London; Editing by Steve Orlofsky and Lisa Shumaker
+Reporting by April Joyner; Additional reporting by Richard Leong, Kate Duguid, Chuck Mikolajczak and Laila Kearney in New York and Tom Wilson in London; Editing by Steve Orlofsky and Lisa Shumaker